 No one said these would be in actual chronological order.
 Here, you’ll be introduced to the S.H.I.E.L.D. organization as well as Cap.
 Which is right where you want to be, at the start of it all.

 (Yes, this early we need a side note.
 The Marvel Cinematic Universe has both movies and television shows that follow the overall arch.
-You don’t HAVE to include the television series, but if you want to have a really good time, toss them in there.)
+You don’t HAVE to include the television series, but if television is already a part of your evening wind-down routine, you might as well toss them in there.)

 This is the movie that launched the cinematic universe but fits perfectly in either the second or third slot.
 Here, you’ll be introduced to the man himself, Mr.Stark.